-3. Setting the stage for policy comparisons
+3 Setting the Stage for Policy Comparisons

 Three themes pervade the policy discussions.
 First, despite an extensive literature on university technology transfer and entrepreneurship, there is little systematic analysis of the Swedish and US systems.
-Second, a critical difference in the ownership schemes is "who" determines the path to commercialization.
+Second, a critical difference in the ownership schemes is 'who' determines the path to commercialization.
 Is it the professor who decides whether her inventions merit commercial development and, if so, the best route to commercialization?
 Or is it the university TTO who makes these decisions?
-Finally, without systematic study, we understand little about the likelihood of commercialization under the two systems, or even the likelihood of different modes of commercialization (i.e., entrepreneurship or licensing to established companies).
-In this section, we set the stage for an analysis of the second and third themes by reviewing the conceptual issues and related previous work.
+Finally, without systematic study, we understand little about the likelihood of commercialization under the two systems, or even the likelihood of different modes of commercialization (i.e. entrepreneurship or licensing to established companies).
+In this section, we set the stage for an analysis of the second and third themes by reviewing the conceptual issues and related prior work.

-3.1 The arguments for university ownership and professor privilege
+3.1 The Arguments for University Ownership and Professor Privilege

-The arguments for university and inventor ownership, although distinct, are both inextricably linked with the embryonic nature of university inventions.
-Indeed, before the passage of Bayh-Dole in 1980, proponents argued that firms would not license and develop the basic inventions resulting from federally funded research (Rai, 1999; Mowery et al., 2004).
+The arguments for university and inventor ownership, though quite distinct, are both inextricably linked with the embryonic nature of university inventions.
+Indeed prior to the passage of Bayh Dole in 1980, proponents argued that firms would not license and develop the basic inventions resulting from federally funded research (Rai 1999, Mowery et al. 2004).
 Such inventions required substantial and risky development before commercial application.
-With federal government retention of rights and free, nonexclusive license, any rents associated with commercialization would be easily dissipated.
-Thus, it was not the university ownership per se of Bayh-Dole that was the crux of the argument, but the ability of the owner to exclusively license.
+With federal government retention of rights and free, nonexclusive license any rents associated with commercialization would be easily dissipated.
+Thus it was not the university ownership, per se, of Bayh Dole that was the crux of the argument, but the ability of the owner to exclusively license.
 In principle, allowing inventor ownership along with the right to exclusively license would have been another solution.

-Although it was not a part of the rationale for Bayh-Dole, a share of license revenue for the inventor was among the requirements of the Act.
+Although it was not a part of the rationale for Bayh Dole, a share of license revenue for the inventor was among the requirements of the Act.
 It was only later that survey evidence indicated the importance of inventor effort for commercial development of many inventions.
-A 1996 survey of US universities indicated that 45% of the inventions they licensed were only a proof-of-concept when they were licensed, with another 37% no more than a laboratory-scale prototype.
-The view of the technology transfer personnel executing the licenses was that three-fourths of these would need inventor effort for commercial application (Thursby et al., 2001).
+A 1996 survey of US universities indicated that 45% of the inventions they licensed were only a proof of concept when they were licensed, with another 37% no more than a lab scale prototype.
+The view of the technology transfer personnel executing the licenses was that three fourths of these would need inventor effort for commercial application (Thursby et al. 2001).
 This is consistent with survey evidence from business executives involved in licensing US university inventions.
-In their estimation, three-fourths of the inventions they licensed were no more than a laboratory-scale prototype at the time of license, and for 55% of these licenses, they engaged the inventor in the development process.
-They engaged the inventor much less for inventions ready for the market, but these inventions represented only 7% of their licenses from universities (Dechenaux et al., 2011).
+In their estimation, three fourths of the inventions they licensed were no more than a lab scale prototype at the time of license, and for 55% of these licenses, they engaged the inventor in the development process.
+They engaged the inventor much less for inventions ready for the market, but these inventions represented only 7% of their licenses from universities (Dechenaux et al. 2011).

 The rationale for the inventor to share license revenue when the university owns the invention is much the same as the argument for professor privilege.
-However, the form of the revenue matters (Jensen and Thursby, 2001; Dechenaux et al., 2011).
-There is a moral hazard problem with regard to inventor effort, as the inventor may well prefer to spend time conducting research in her laboratory than spending time in development with the licensee.
+However, the form of the revenue matters (Jensen and Thursby 2001; Dechenaux et al. 2011).
+There is a moral hazard problem with regard to inventor effort since the inventor may well prefer to spend time conducting research in her lab than spending time in development with the licensee.
 One way to solve the problem is to specify fees contingent on success such as milestones after technical success, royalties, or equity.